Choristers' HouseNr Ripon, North Yorkshire

 - Garden available

 - BBQ not available

-Ground floor facilitiesView Access statement (PDF 3485 KB)
+Ground floor facilitiesView accessibility guide (PDF 3544 KB)

 Formal sitting room with log burner, casual sitting room, double bedroom with shower and sink in the alcove, dining room, kitchen, utility room and lavatory.